• Home

 9. Gently insert a lollipop stick into the base of each brownie and place on the baking sheet. valentine's day chocolate brownie pops recipe

-10. Pour 5 oz of each Wilton candy colors melts into separate microwave-safe bowls.
+10. Pour 5 ounce of each Wilton candy colors melts into separate microwave-safe bowls.

 11. Place each bowl in the microwave one at a time – heating for 30-second increments, stirring occasionally until melted.
 Let cool a few minutes.